Developer-Y/cs-video-courses/README.md

 List of Computer Science courses with video lectures.

 - Please note:
-	- Focus would be to keep the list to the point so that it is readable and usable.
+	- Focus would be to keep the list to the point so that it is easy to browse.
 To access syllabus/notes/assignments, please visit link to the course or use Google search with course number/name.
 	- Only MOOCs with comprehensive lecture material which cover a subject/topic in ample detail will be added.
+For example, MOOC on Computer Networks or Machine Learning with 3-4 hours may not be able to cover all topics in sufficient detail and thus should be avoided.
 	- [NPTEL](http://nptel.ac.in/) contains large number of good Computer Science courses.
 To check courses by Indian IIT's, please refer nptel site.

 ------------------------------